For more information related to homeless education: California Department of Education - Homeless Education

 Dear Students, Parents, & Caregivers,

+Our dedicated team of teachers, administrators, school social workers, school counselors, school psychologists, and other staff are here to help you achieve your academic goals and meet your individual needs.
+We are committed to providing the support you need to succeed.
 Our school teams can connect you with resources and services beyond what is available at your school.
 Our school team works closely with homeless service providers, have information about shelters, can help access food, and provide school supplies.
-We have community partners who are dedicated to supporting the needs of youth experiencing homeless.
+If you ever feel like you need additional support, don't hesitate to reach out to your district McKinney-Vento Liaison.
+See the contact information below.

 Through our vision of "Unlimited You" together, we can create a supportive and nurturing environment where every student has the opportunity to reach their full potential.